Lou Morgan / Maggie Harcourt

 As Maggie Harcourt

-Her second book, Unconventional, is set behind the scenes of a series of fan conventions and was published by Usborne in February 2017, while her most recent book, Theatrical, following a teenage intern working as part of the crew of a new theatre production, was published (also by Usborne) in June 2018.
+Her second book, Unconventional, is set behind the scenes of a series of fan conventions and was published by Usborne in February 2017 while her third book, Theatrical, published in 2018 follows a teenage intern working as part of the crew of a major new stage production.

 Praise for Sleepless: